|

 AstroBlast at ORALC

 AstroBlast at ORALC is our premier annual event.
 It features dark-sky observing, technical presentations from amateur and professional astronomers, and family fun.
-AstroBlast 2024, which is scheduled for October 1- 6, will mark the 30th anniversary of this event.
-Save the dates!
+AstroBlast 2024, which took place from October 1- 6, marked the 30th anniversary of this event.

 6:50 PM – 7:00 PM: Zoom Session Opens – Opportunity for Tech-Check to make sure your system is working.
 (Link will be emailed to you after you register)